Komal-Kalbhor/Text-detection-using-Google-Vision-API/README.md

-### Text detection in images using Google Vision API
+### Text detection on images using Google Vision API

 This respository contains a python script for text detection using Google Vision API